The Still Small Voice

 Then, there came a still, small voice, and Elijah covered his head while he stood in the presence of God.
 His soul was quieted, his spirit softened and calmed.
 He now knew that a quiet trust, a firm dependence on the Lord, would give him a present help in time of trouble.

 Likewise, it is not always the most powerful presentation of God’s truth that convicts and converts the soul.
 Not by persuasive arguments or logic are men’s hearts touched, but by the sweet influences of the Holy Spirit, which falls gently and transforms the soul and develops a new character.
-God speaks gently to His believers in this day through His inspired Word that has the strength to change the heart.
+God’s still small voice can be heard today through His inspired Word that has the strength to change the heart.

 In His service,